 PREP is the pre-call education program delivered by the Canadian Centre for Professional Legal Education over a period of approximately nine months.
 It is comprised of four distinct phases which include foundation modules, foundation workshops, working at a virtual law firm and a final capstone assessment.
-Registration for the December 2020 intake of the Practice Readiness Education Program (PREP) has been extended to Friday, December 11, 2020.
-Visit the CPLED website to learn more.
+Visit the CPLED website to learn more about registering for the Practice Readiness Education Program (PREP).

 Call to the Bar and Admission as a Solicitor